Dankshaman/EDAPGui/docs/OCR-Region-Calibration.md

 ### Station Services - Connected To

 *   **Region:** `EDStationServicesInShip.connected_to`
-*   **Description:** This region reads the name of the station you are currently docked at.
+*   **Description:** This region checks for "Connected To" to verify that we have entered the station menu.
 *   **Example:**
     ![Station Services Connected To](Calibration%20Images/EDStationServicesInShip.connected_to.png)